uio-bmi/adaptive_immune_profiling_challenge_2025/docs/index.md

 ## How to Participate

 The competition is open to everyone, and will be hosted on the popular **Kaggle** platform.
 All you need to do is create a Kaggle account, accept the competition rules, and start coding!
-The competition will be live on December 01 at the following URL: [https://www.kaggle.com/competitions/adaptive-immune-profiling-challenge-2025](https://www.kaggle.com/competitions/adaptive-immune-profiling-challenge-2025).
+The competition will be live on November 01 at the following URL: [https://www.kaggle.com/competitions/adaptive-immune-profiling-challenge-2025](https://www.kaggle.com/competitions/adaptive-immune-profiling-challenge-2025).